stock

 3. Continuity Through First Fill

 The same specialist who conducted the onboarding call remains the patient’s named contact through first fill and, where possible, through the early weeks of therapy.
 This continuity builds the trust that makes a patient more likely to raise concerns about side effects, cost, or administration difficulties — rather than quietly disengaging.
-The specialist they already know is more likely to receive that call than a general intake line.

 The Business Case: Revenue, Retention, and Manufacturer Relationships